CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:math_framework} we present the Wasserstein distance and its regularized version.
-We also introduce the stochastic algorithm that is used to compute the regularized Wasserstein distance.
-Section \ref{sec:method} details our estimation method that yields an estimate of the class proportions in an unsegmented data set.
-Then, in Section \ref{sec:simulation_study}, we test our approach on simulated data sets.
-Finally, in Section \ref{sec:results} we demonstrate the performance of \CytOpT{} on the T-cell panel proposed by the Human Immunology Project Consortium (HIPC) described previously.
-In this Section \ref{sec:results}, we also compare the performance of \CytOpT, with the performances of existing methods.
+In Section \ref{sec:math_framework} we present the regularized Wasserstein distance and the stochastic procedure that we leverage to compute it.
+Section \ref{sec:method} details our estimation method named \texttt{CytOpT} that yields an estimate of the class proportions in an unsegmented data set.
+Section \ref{sec:simulation_study} is devoted to a thorough simulation study of \texttt{CytOpT} where it is compared to classic classification methods and its robustness is assessed.
+Finally, in Section \ref{sec:results} we demonstrate the performance of \CytOpT{} on the T-cell panel proposed by the Human Immunology Project Consortium (HIPC) described previously, and we compare the performance of \CytOpT, with existing methods.